paulgazz/kconfig_case_studies/scripts/deduplicate_project/README.md

 results/ : where the project places results it generates

-artifact_results/ : where all of our results are.
-In the root are the deduplicated files, named with the tool and program combination

-artifact_results/excel : the excel tables we used

-artifact_results/comparison : the comparison files

-artifact_results/comparison/base_minus_sample : the files including bugs that were found by the base cases (min/max/default) but not the sample.
-Sorted into min/max/default folders.

-artifact_results/comparison/sample_minus_base : the files including bugs that were found by the sample but not by the base cases.
-Organized in the same way as above.

-artifact_results/minimal : the files detailing the the minimal configuration sets we found, including information about each iteration of the algorithm

 # Configurating the Program

 From the root, config/ is the directory that holds the configuration files.
 These files are in JSON format.
 Please look at these files for an example of how to write one yourself, as they are very straightfoward.